hedjouj/holbertonschool-simple_shell/README.md

 🧩 More features will be added over time — stay tuned as our shell continues to grow and improve!

-## 🔍 What Does Our Simple Shell Actually Do?

-Let’s now take a closer look at how our **Simple Shell** behaves in the terminal when you enter specific commands.

 ## 🧑‍🤝‍🧑 Authors

 This project was carried out by: